egaffo/circompara2/README.md

 # CirComPara2

-CirComPara2 is a computational pipeline to detect, quantify, and correlate expression of linear and circular RNAs from RNA-seq data.
+CirComPara2 is a computational pipeline to detect, quantify, and correlate expression of linear and circular RNAs from RNA-seq data that combines multiple circRNA-detection methods.

 <!--TODO: more exhaustive description -->